nakatamaho/gmpxx_mkII/README.md

 ## Overview

-`gmpxx_mkII.h` is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library, which is licensed under the 2-clause BSD license.
+`gmpxx_mkII.h` is a C++ class designed to facilitate high-precision arithmetic operations using the GMP library, licensed under the 2-clause BSD license.
 GMP is a C library for multiple-precision floating-point computations.
 This class provides a convenient, alternative C++ wrapper around the GMP library's functionalities.

 ## Features

 - **High-Level Source Compatibility:** Highly compatible with `gmpxx.h`, ensuring a smooth transition from the original GMP C++ wrapper.
-- **Provides three modes**: mkII mode (default), mkIISR mode (no-precision-change-mode; usually faster than original `gmpxx.h`), and compatibility mode (does not use namespace and no enhancements)
+- **Provides three modes**: mkII mode (default), mkIISR mode (no-precision-change-mode), and compatibility mode (does not use namespace and no enhancements).
+- ** Enhanced Performance **: In mkIISR mode (no-precision-change mode), gmpxx_mkII. h often exhibits faster performance compared to the original gmpxx.h, although results may vary.
+This model is designed for scenarios requiring stable precision settings, contributing to its generally superior performance metrics.
 - **Comprehensive Mathematical Functions:** This includes implementations of trigonometric functions (sin, cos, tan, asin, acos, atan) and transcendental functions (log, exp), enhancing the library's utility for complex calculations.
 - **Straightforward Coding Style:** Implemented as typical classes without using (very complex) macros or lazy evaluation, prioritizing clarity and maintainability in the code.
 - **Header-Only Library:** This library eliminates the need for the `libgmpxx` library, simplifying integration and deployment.